History of the New York City Subway: Planning of new lines

 There are several lines under consideration.
 This includes a subway line under Utica Avenue in Brooklyn; an outer-borough circumferential line, the Triboro RX; a reuse of the northern part of the Rockaway Beach Branch; and a line to LaGuardia Airport.
 The Triboro RX proposal later became the Interborough Express light-rail line, the development of which was formally announced in 2023.

 In November 2016, the MTA requested that the Second Avenue Subway's Phase 2 project be entered into the Project Development phase under the Federal Transit Administration's New Starts program.
 The FTA granted this request in late December 2016; The line will eventually comprise four phases, running as far north as 125th Street in East Harlem during Phase 2, and south to Hanover Square in Lower Manhattan in Phases 3 and 4.
 The MTA began soliciting bids in July 2023 for the first Phase 2 construction contract.
+Groundbreaking for Phase 2 took place on June 8, 2026; the tunnels were planned to be completed in 2032.